httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 CDN-Cache-Control: max-age=60
 ~~~

-is a targeted field that applies to content delivery networks (CDNs), as defined in {{cdn-cache-control}}.
+is a targeted field that applies to CDNs, as defined in {{cdn-cache-control}}.

 ## Syntax